Bone China vs Porcelain: Which Is Best for Your Table?

 What I Actually Use (And Why)

 My own approach is simple: one set of quality porcelain as my daily foundation, and a few bone china pieces that come out for dinner parties and holidays.
 The porcelain handles the rhythm of everyday life without complaint, and the bone china shifts the atmosphere when I want the table to feel special.
-There's something about the way light catches a translucent rim that guests notice, even if they can't name why.
-Even something as simple as a summer brunch table can feel elevated when you choose the right dinnerware.
+There is something about the way light catches a translucent rim that guests notice, even if they can not name why.

 Quality porcelain with a gold rim elevates even a simple weeknight dinner

-If you're ready to start building, remember that linens, candles, and finishing touches make just as much difference as the plates themselves.
+If you are ready to start building, remember that linens, candles, and finishing touches make just as much difference as the plates themselves.

 Frequently Asked Questions